penuelaa5/ai-product-management-AMP/02-strategy/strategy-one-pager.md

 ## 1. Problem & Workflow

-The Problem: roadmap discussions at RocketShip are driven by the loudest voice in Slack rather than customer evidence.
-Priorities reverse weekly; stakeholder trust is eroding.
+The problem is that the loudest voice in the room or Slack gets to dictate the roadmap without critical customer evidence.
+Priorities are reversed and stakeholder trust is eroding.

-Prevention: Juno explicitly prevents 'opinion-driven prioritization' - the bad decision of moving a feature up the backlog because someone in #leadership posted strongly, instead of because the cited evidence outweighs the alternatives.
+Prevention: Juno explicitly prevents opinion driver prioritization and focuses on data driven corrections focusing of evidence that cites the correction

 ## 2. Target Metrics

-Cycle time: reduce average weekly roadmap prioritization from 2 hours to 30 minutes (75% reduction).
+Cycle time: Reduction of product roadmap discussion from 2 hrs to 30 min (a 75% time reduction).
+Reduction of de-prioritization by a week.

-Leadership proof: under-10% rate of decisions reversed within 1 week, AND 90%+ of prioritised items have at least 2 cited sources from the corpus.
-Both metrics measurable in the first 30 days post-launch.
+Leadership confidence, 10% of prioritization reversal and 90% of prioritization with 2 cited goals

 ## 3. Autonomy Level

-Choice: Copilot.
-Juno drafts a ranked backlog with written reasoning + source citations; the PM reviews and clicks 'approve' before publish.
+Copilot

-Explicitly avoiding: Agent.
-Letting Juno move sprint priorities or shift live dates without a human approval step is a one-way trust-erosion door - a single wrong call lets stakeholders dismiss the system permanently.
+Explicitly avoid: agent that reprioritizes without human in the loop

 ## 4. Data & Model Approach

-Approach: Ground (RAG).
-We will ground the model in the RocketShip corpus - Slack #escalations, support tickets, interview notes, Notion product pages, Jira tickets - so every priority cites a source ID.
+Approach: Grounding (RAG) with inputs from Notion, Jira...

-Explicitly avoiding: a generic LLM (Buy).
-Without RAG grounding, Juno would hallucinate plausible-sounding priorities and invent customer signals that don't exist - the failure mode that kills trust fastest.
+Explicitly Avoid: LLM (buy) to avoid hallucinations

 ## 5. Risks & Mitigations